funtimezallaround/App-Icon-Modifier/README.md

 ### Setup
 1. Clone or download this repository
-2. Place your homescreen screenshot as `input/homescreen.jpg`
+2. Place your home screen screenshot as `input/homescreen.jpg`
 3. Ensure mask files exist in `masks/` folder:
    - `iconmask_big.png` (for large icons)
    - `iconmask_small.png` (for small icons)